Weather Averages for Algarve in March

 Averages for Algarve in March

 Rain becomes less frequent into March but still crops up from time to time, mainly when the jet stream tracks further south than usual.
-The average March rainfall at Faro is 39mm, and this is spread over an average of 9 days out of a possible 31, implying that during a typical stay at the Algarve, more than two days in three will have no measurable rainfall.
+The average March rainfall at Faro is 39mm, and is spread over an average of nine days out of a possible 31, implying that during a typical stay at the Algarve, more than two days in three will have no measurable rainfall.
+Compared to London, which receives on average 16 rainfall days throughout the month of March.
+The probability of rainfall in the Algarve changes little throughout the month, with the average chance of seeing some form of precipitation at just 28% to 32%.

 Sunshine totals begin to increase markedly at this time of year, particularly near the Mediterranean coast.
-Faro’s average sunshine total in March is 232 hours, an average of over seven hours per day, and higher than most parts of north-western Europe experience during the summer months.
+Faro’s average sunshine total in March is 232 hours, an average of over seven hours per day, which is higher than what most parts of north-western Europe experience during the summer months.
+Mean annual totals exceed 3000 hours close to the Mediterranean coast and on average the Algarve is said to receive 300 days of sunshine per year.
+During the winter months the Algarve receives on average five hours of sunshine per day, therefore you can see how the sunshine hours are starting to gradually increase up until a peak of 12 hours per day in August.

-The sea temperature off the coastline averages 15°C at this time of year, so it is not a good time of year for holidaymakers who would like to swim in the water off the resort’s many beaches.
+The sea temperature off the coastline averages around 15°C to 16°C at this time of year, so it is not particularly a good time of year for holidaymakers who would like to swim in the water off the resort’s many beaches.
+However, there are plenty of other activities holiday makers can take part in at this time of year including golf, horse riding and sightseeing, as the temperatures around March are comfortable enough to walk around and take in the stunning Portuguese scenery.

 Things to do